Michael E. Addis

-Visit Dr. Addis' Men's Coping Project.
+Visit Dr. Addis' Men's Well-being Research Group website.

 Dr. Bamberg's research is in the area of Discourse and Identity with an emphasis on how Narratives (particularly Small-Stories) are embedded in conversations and employed as general sense-making and identity-building strategies.
 His current research projects are in the areas of adolescent and gendered identities in 10- to 15-year-old males.
 Another, closely related issue is the role of emotions, values and morality in how people construct their selfhood and identity.
 He is the editor of the Journal Narrative Inquiry; his recent book publications: Selves and Identities in Narrative @ Discourse (Benjamins, 2007); Discourse @ Identity (Cambridge UP, 2006); Narrative--State of the Art (Benjamins, 2007) More about Dr. Bamberg and his research.

 Dr. Budwig's research examines the development of knowledge and practice.
 Trained in the areas of human development and the learning sciences, she examines issues of the development of knowledge and practice in both formal and informal learning contexts.
 Dr. Budwig is particularly interested in how participation in communities of practice contributes to the gradual construction of meaning systems.
 Her research on language development and language socialization examine ways participation in language practices supports the construction of culturally relevant senses of personhood.
 More recently, she has contributed to the higher education conversation about ways we can better leverage what is known about human learning and development.
 More about Dr. Budwig and her research.